ozirichigozie/portfolio/README.md

 You may use any one of the following methods to deploy this application to your local server or virtual machine.
 After option 1 or 2, visit the website at your **IP_address:80 or localhost:80** if you are running it on your local machine.
 For option 3, this will be at **IP_address:8000 or localhost:8000.**

 ### 1. Docker Pull
-Use the Docker Image from `docker.io/ozirichigozie/app_portfolio:latest` by running:
+With the `docker pull` command, you can use the already built Docker Image of this demo from `docker.io/ozirichigozie/app_portfolio:latest` by running the commands below:

 ```
-docker pull ozirichigozie/app_portfolio
+docker pull ozirichigozie/app_portfolio:latest
 docker run -d -p 80:80 ozirichigozie/app_portfolio
 ```
 The `-p` flag maps port 80 on the host machine to port 80 on the container, while the `-d` flag ensures it runs in detached mode.